sudara999/rascomp/README.md

 #### struct symbol *getSymbol (char *identifier, int scope);

 Returns the symbol with the specified identifier at the scope specified.
-Otherwise, returns `NULL`.
+If the symbol is not defined in the specified scope, it is searched in the global scope.
+Otherwise returns `NULL` if the symbol is not found.

 ### Symbol Table data structures